mincrmatt12/MSign/sim/README.md

 `espsim` sends data to `stmsim` over `stdout` and receives over `stdin`, sending debug data to `stderr`.
 To allow for terminal coloring, `stmsim` sends over `stderr`, but still receives on `stdin`.

 The only file the fake ESP currently reads is the `config.txt`, placed in the working directory and with exactly identical contents to what it would be on the real sign.

+## Logging

+There are two programs provided here, `logtime.py` and `mergelog.py`, which create a logfile with extra bytes for the time and merge two of those logs into a normal log respectively.